OWASP/www-board/tab_resources.md

 - The Executive Director or Operations Manager will work with the Board to establish a calendar of public Board meetings.
 You will need to set aside two hours on the fourth Tuesday of each month, and sufficient time to read the agenda and any pre-reading materials to prepare for the meeting.
 If you have any questions about the agenda or materials, please contact the Executive Director in the first instance.
 - Please put time aside time in your calendar to travel and attend all of any in person AppSec Global events.
 Regardless of the format of the conference, there will be a public Board meeting at some point during the conference.
 AppSec Global events are a chance to meet with OWASP Members, Corporate Members, Event Sponsors, and participants, and listen to their feedback and concerns.
 Please make the time to attend all of the conference.
 Board travel and hotels are paid for by the OWASP Foundation.

+### Working with our community

+Board members have higher requirements for independence, and to avoid any perceptions or actuality of conflict of interest.
+Directors MUST use their OWASP.org email address for all official business.
+If you are representing your own views, rather than OWASP's, please make that clear if there is any possibility of confusion.

+In general, the community loves hearing from the Board, but Directors have the ability to make fundamental change, so care is necessary when acting as a Director.
+Directors should discuss, mediate, and listen to the community, rather than stir up or participate in any disputes or try to get their way in the court of public opinion.
+If you are passionate about a topic, bring the community along with you and work to obtain the necessary support on the Board privately to make the change you want to see.

 ### Working with the Foundation

+The OWASP Foundation is there to enable and execute OWASP's mission, the Board's strategy, policies, and goals.
+The Board has delegated day to day running of programs and business as usual (BAU) operations to the OWASP Foundation.
+The Board should not get involved in day to day operations, or approve policies that require volunteers, members, Committees, or the Board itself to be on a critical operational path of any program or BAU process.

 The Board is welcome to communicate to the Foundation through the Global Board list, and [email](mailto:andrew.vanderstock@owasp.com) or [meet](https://calend.ly/owasped) with the Executive Director.

-The Board should not communicate directly with OWASP staff to avoid staff having "7 bosses".
+The Board should not ordinarily communicate directly with OWASP staff to avoid staff having "7 bosses".
+The staff are encouraged to raise any concerns with the Board if they feel there is an issue that is not being addressed by the Executive Director.
 From time to time, the staff will directly communicate with the Board to complete or work on a Board action.
-Please work with staff in a timely fashion.
+Please respond to staff requests or concerns in a timely fashion.

-The Board should track such actions arising or tasks for the Foundation through a [Public Board Actions Kanban](https://github.com/OWASP/www-board/projects/1)
+The Board should track public actions arising from Board meetings, or tasks delegated to the Foundation through the [Public Board Actions Kanban](https://github.com/OWASP/www-board/projects/1)

-### Working with our community
+### Working with committees

-Most leaders are encouraged to monitor their owasp.org email.
-However, Board members have a higher duty to independence, and avoid any perceptions or actuality of conflict of interest.
-Directors MUST use their OWASP.org email address for all official business.
+The Board has delegated some of its powers to various committees.
+The Committees are governed by the Committees policy, and advise the Board, and have some decision making power relating to their charter.
+Committees are asked to provide a budget and objectives each year.
+The Board must approve the budget, and can scale back or increase funding.
+The Committee can spend budgeted money, but is not authorized to spend unbudgeted funds.
+Each committee has its own charter, published on the main website.
+This doesn't mean the Board can't make decisions in these areas, but should consult with the Committee prior to any motion, consider their advice, and ensure there is general support for a motion within the charter area.

 ### Making motions